pingidentity/pingidentity-devops-getting-started/docs/deployment/deployMonitoringStack.md

                 └── 15-prometheus-stats.dsconfig
     ```

-* The baseline server profile.
+* The baseline server profile

-* A single file with two `dsconfig` commands to create the StatsD monitoring endpoint and define where to push the metrics.
+    A single file with two `dsconfig` commands to create the StatsD monitoring endpoint and define where to push the metrics.

     > Traditional profile layering is thought of as getting the profiles from multiple Git repos.
 However, sending a portion of a profile using the mounted `/opt/in` volume, and getting the rest of the profile information from a Git repo can still be considered layering.

 * StatsD-Exporter

-    * The configuration file `pingdirectory-statsd-mapping.yml` defines which metrics to ingest and how to format them for Prometheus.
+    The configuration file `pingdirectory-statsd-mapping.yml` defines which metrics to ingest and how to format them for Prometheus.
 This file is mounted to a location that is referenced from an argument passed to the startup command from the `docker-compose.yaml` file.
 * Prometheus

   `prometheus.yml` defines when and where to look for metrics and any relevant alerting files.
 * InfluxDB

   `influxdb.conf` prepares InfluxDB to receive metrics from JMeter.
 * cAdvisor

   Specifically for Docker Compose, cAdvisor mounts to the actual Docker processes.
 * alertmanager

   This can be used to set thresholds on metrics, and optionally send notifications.
 An example threshold is defined in `configs/prometheus/alert.rules`, and referenced in `prometheus.yml`.
 Sending notifications is defined in `configs/alertmanager/config.yml`.
 * Grafana

   Grafana is a data visualizer.
 In the Grafana configurations, you'll find:

   * The definition of datasources: `datasources/datasource.yml`.
   * The definitions of dashboards.

 !!! note "Runtime Data"
-    Grafana and Prometheus runtime data is stored in a Docker volume, so if you start and stop the containers, you'll not lose your work.
+    Grafana and Prometheus runtime data is stored in a Docker volume, so if you start and stop the containers, you won't lose your work.
 However, it's still a good practice when building dashboards in Grafana to export the dashboard and add the JSON file to the `dashboards` folder.

 ### How Load is Generated

 #### Auto-Generated Load

 Traffic is generated in PingDirectory using our `ldap-sdk-tools` or `apache-jmeter` images.
-When PingDirectory is healthy, these tools will run as individual services based on the use case being implemented.
+When PingDirectory is healthy, these tools run as individual services based on the use case being implemented.

 You can view the logs of any of these services directly with `docker-compose logs -f <service_name>`.
 For example: